AS A TRANSLATION AGENCY, WE ARE FAMILIAR WITH THE TECHNOLOGY YOU NEED FOR YOUR PROJECTS.

 Our translation agency always performs quality control prior to delivery

 This quality control is carried out internally by the project manager/reviewer under the supervision of the Quality/Revision Manager.
+It includes:

 - Verifying that the translation is compliant, by comparing the source and target documents.

 - Verifying that the layout, formatting and structure are consistent between the source and target documents, that the paragraphs are in the right order, that numbers, dates, proper names, etc., match.

 - Verifying that headers and footers are consistent, ensuring that non-editable text that needs to be translated is delivered in its entirety (in a separate bilingual Word document, or directly in the translated document, beneath the original image), that any tables are fully translated, etc.